The Great Tanzania Migration Photo Itinerary

 Days 2–4: East-Central Serengeti Plains

 The legendary Serengeti derives its name from a Maasai word meaning “endless plains.”
 We fly to Serengeti National Park, where vistas of golden savannas stretching to the horizon beneath a bowl of deep blue sky provide an iconic image of Africa.
 Meeting our safari vehicles and drivers, we set out on our first wildlife drive.
-Everyone has a full row in our vehicles to take total advantage of the photography possibilities.
+Everyone has a side seat and plenty of room in our vehicles to take total advantage of the photography possibilities.
 Our destination is Ehlane Plains, a remote sector of the Serengeti that has previously been off-limits to visitors for two decades.
 Surveying open grasslands and kopjes, the camp offers fabulous wildlife photography in diverse habitats, with top subjects being the abundant feline predators that live and hunt in this area.
 In fact, ehlane means "wilderness" in Zulu.

 Ehlane Plains provides exceptional seclusion: guests are virtually alone on the vast landscape.
 Our isolated location ensures that we experience our natural setting, rather than tourist crowds.
 Evoking the classic safari atmosphere of an earlier age, our camp has just eight spacious canvas tents that offer surprising comfort in this remote setting.
 Under the shade of giant acacia trees, we get 360-degree views of wildlife traversing savanna and the river, with its perennial vegetation and dense green reed beds that attract birds and smaller animal species.
 Capture a broad spectrum of photos on wildlife drives or on a walking safari with one of the resident specialist guides.